AlejandroMiCo/AlejandroMiCo/README.md

 <div>

 🌱 I'm a coding student from Spain.<br>
-📚 My github has some of the code projects I am currently working on.<br>
+📚 My github has some of the code projects that I am currently working on.<br>
 🔭 I’m currently working on a mobile game for my studies.

 </div>